 Learn Capoeira in Rio de Janeiro

-Join us every Thursday afternoon for capoeira classes at Lagoa with our capoeira teacher, Davi!
+Join us occasionally for capoeira classes at Lagoa with our capoeira teacher, Davi!
 Capoeira is a Brazilian martial art that combines elements of dance, acrobatics and music.
 It is known for quick and complex moves, using mainly power, speed and leverage for a wide variety of kicks, spins and highly mobile techniques which switch with slow dance moves.
 Capoeira is organised in an area of Rio called Lagoa.
 You will practise capoeira on the shore of the lake, which boasts several vantage points with incredible views.
 Lagoa is also a popular place for cariocas to go for a walk, jog, cycle (there is a cycle path all the way round the perimeter of the lake) or enjoy a picnic.